Manonisch/maperaire/TECHNOTES.md

 ```

-*Note*: Do not use geo2topo's quantisation mechanism for reducing file size, since this returns blocky quantisation.
-Instead use topojson-simplofy
+*Note*: Do not use geo2topo's quantisation mechanism for reducing file size, since this returns blocky quantisation!
+Instead use topojson-simplify.

 * 3. topojson-simplify for topojson file size reducing